Find Cheap Flights to Kunming from $ 195 with eDreams

 How many airports are there in Kunming and which is the main one?

 Kunming has 1 airport.
-Kunming Changshui International Airport operates flights to domestic and international destinations to 8 cities.
-Some of the most popular destinations are Melbourne, Shanghai and Guangzhou.
+Kunming Changshui International Airport operates flights to domestic and international destinations to 7 cities.
+Some of the most popular destinations are Shanghai, Guangzhou and Kuala Lumpur.

 Plan your trip